 As for me?

 Competitive bodybuilding: A few years ago I attended an all-natural bodybuilding convention here in Austin, TX.
 When I got to the venue I was a little surprised.
 Instead of bodybuilding as I knew it, it was primarily a CrossFit gathering.
 One of the vendors was an old-school bodybuilder (I could tell from his physique) and we bonded; otherwise, I just kind of walked around and marveled.
 I spent most of my late teens and twenties in a competitive bodybuilding environment.
 You may not be able to do much but you look fabulous when you train that way.
 A CrossFit person may or may not look as symmetrical, chiseled, or sizable the way a competitive bodybuilder would but they can probably participate in a Spartan race more readily than can a professional physique competitor.
 (You never know, but that’s the generalization, anyway).

 Trauma: In my previous career, I studied national trauma and how it filtered through literature and art.
 When I left academia, I became certified to teach yoga and I underwent considerable training in order to provide yoga to veterans.
-As one might expect, at any given time a percentage of my clientele is traumatized and otherwise on my roster as a result of stress and trauma.
+As one might expect, at any given time a percentage of my clientele is on my roster for support with stress and trauma.